matteocargnelutti/jean-pierre/README.md

 * A random *buzzer* module

 You can specify during setup if you want to use a buzzer or not : if you do, you will have to specify on which **GPIO Pin** it is connected.

+This project should run on any Raspberry Pi model that can handle the PiCamera module.

 # Software dependencies
 ## OS